SherineAwad/Neurog2/README.md

 ## How to run Snakemake

-For dry run to check everythign before actual run:
+For dry run to check everything before actual run:

     snakemake -j1 -p --configfile config.yaml -n